Stackclash/5e-vault/z_Templates/World Building/Place of Interest.md

 **[[Settlements|Add New Settlement]]**
 **[[Places of Interest|Add New Place of Interest]]**
 > ```dataview
->  TABLE file.name AS "Name", file.frontmatter.pronounced as "Pronounced"
+>  TABLE link(file.name) AS "Name", file.frontmatter.pronounced as "Pronounced"
 >  FROM "4.
 World Almanac/Places of Interest" OR "4.
 World Almanac/Settlements"
->  WHERE file.frontmatter.region_PoI = this.file.name OR file.frontmatter.settlement_PoI = this.file.name
+>  WHERE contains(file.frontmatter.region_PoI, this.file.name) OR contains(file.frontmatter.settlement_PoI, this.file.name)
 > ```